TISA N. LOEWEN

 My current and past work include:

-• I am a founding organizer with the networking movement, Black In BioAnth, Fall 2020.
+• Founding organizer and on the Board of Directors with the networking movement, Black In BioAnth.

 • Consultant for Anthro Illustrated.